TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 - A list of functions that are listening for an event
 - The DOM elements for the buttons for interaction, and elements for displaying data

-The methods of your machine might be akin to buttons and such that make the machinde *do* a specific thing, such as:
+The methods of your machine might be akin to buttons and such that make the machine *do* a specific thing, such as:

 - Remove an item you own from a list and add new items
 - Fire all the functions that are listening to a "click" event, or add a new function to listen to the "click" event